benediktschulz/ADDE/README.md

 The entire data comprises around 1.2 TB and is therefore too large to be stored in this repository.
 However, this repository still contains subsets of the entire data from the study in the `data`-directory, which is structured as required by the code.
 Note that Scenario 2 from the manuscript is referred to as `scen_4` in the code and data for historical reasons.

 **Included:**
-- The input data files the deep ensemble forecasts are generated with
+- The input data files for the Wind data (from Schulz and Lerch, 2024; [DOI](https://dx.doi.org/10.35097/afEBrMYqNrxxvrLX)) and simulated data (as proposed in Li et al., 2021; [DOI](https://doi.org/10.1016/j.csda.2021.107203)).
 - Configuration files of the chosen hyperparameter values
 - Evaluation data

 **Not included:**
+- The input data files for the UCI data sets (The input data for the UCI data sets can be obtained from the Github-Repository https://github.com/yaringal/DropoutUncertaintyExps/ from the corresponding `data`-subdirectories)
 - Deep ensemble forecasts
 - Aggregated forecasts
 - Hyperparameter tuning runs